Ouphix/synchro-psychotherapies/steps2.md

 #### Description of the database

 * We collected a database of 85.48 Gb of 40 videos, with a rate of 25 frames by second.
-* They are encoded in a [MTS format](https://en.wikipedia.org/wiki/AVCHD) in a much better quality than the previous database.
+* They are encoded in a [MTS format](https://en.wikipedia.org/wiki/AVCHD) in a much higher quality than the previous database.

 We used the same procedure that for the INCANT study, we masked the non relevant part of a frame for each subject.
 Instead of selecting only the upper part of the bidy, we were able to select the half of the image with more information about the subjects.